 Labor Costs Should be Factored into Your Decision

 Take the time to choose a service company you know is trustworthy.
 Otherwise, they may attempt to push for services and extra equipment you don’t actually need.
-Inexperienced technicians may end up installing a heat pump that’s not the correct capacity, leading to more expensive monthly energy bills.
+Inexperienced technicians may end up installing a heat pump that’s not the appropriate capacity, leading to more expensive monthly energy bills.

 Don’t Forget to Choose a Quality Air Handler